Hampton Roads: Counties and independent cities

-The U.S. Census Bureau defines the "Virginia Beach–Norfolk–Newport News, VA–NC, MSA" as 19 county-level jurisdictions—six counties and ten independent cities in Virginia, and three counties in North Carolina.
+The U.S. Census Bureau defines the "Virginia Beach–Norfolk–Newport News, VA–NC, MSA" as 18 county-level jurisdictions—six counties and nine independent cities in Virginia, and three counties in North Carolina.
 While the borders of what locals call "Hampton Roads" may not perfectly align with the definition of the MSA, Hampton Roads is most often the name used for the metropolitan area.

 "Virginia Beach–Norfolk–Newport News, VA–NC, MSA" is a U.S. Metropolitan Statistical Area (MSA).
-According to the 2010 Census, its population is 1,676,822 and the 2014 estimated population is 1,716,624.
+In 2023, the population was estimated to be 1,787,169.

 Since a state constitutional change in 1871, all cities in Virginia are independent cities and they are not legally located in a county.
 The OMB considers these independent cities to be county-equivalents for the purpose of defining MSAs in Virginia.
 Each MSA is listed by its counties, then cities, in alphabetical order and not by size.